hayhan/loganalyzer/README.md

 ## **Usage**

 ### Raw log format prerequisite
 Add timestamp like this one "[20190719-08:58:23.748] " at the start of each line.
 This not always necessary as we support arbitrary timestamp format including no timestamp for prediction of Loglab, DeepLog and OSS (Old School System) now.
-Loglizer always needs this standard timestamp.
+While Loglizer always needs this standard timestamp.

 ### Label your training logs
 Put a string "abn: " after the timestamp for the anomaly log.
 If it is a multi-line log, we just label the first line.
-The labeling is needed for Loglizer but not for the training and predition of Loglab, DeepLog, and OSS.
+The labeling is needed for Loglizer but not for the training and prediction of Loglab, DeepLog, and OSS.
 While for validation purpose, the labeling is needed in DeepLog.
+For Loglab, you need classify the trianing log files into different groups with label "cxxx" as folder names.
+See examples in data/raw/cm/loglab.

 ### Train / Validate the model